zoxpx/pxdocs/content/reference/CLI/encrypted-volumes.md

 Note that volumes must be detached to toggle the `shared` flag during run-time.

 The _Portworx_ cluster must be authenticated to access the secret store for the encryption keys.

+## Related topics

+* For information about how to encrypt your Portworx volumes using Kubernetes secrets, refer to the [Using Kubernetes Secrets with Portworx](/key-management/kubernetes-secrets/#using-kubernetes-secrets-with-portworx) section.